Varane Avashyamund: Plot

 Neena is a divorced woman in Chennai trying to get hired as a French tutor and teaching classical dance, and she has a daughter Nikhitha aka Nikki.
 Her brother Manuel also resides in a flat in Chennai.
 Their next-door neighbors are Major Unnikrishnan, a retired Indian Army officer who has a pet dog, Jimmy (a brown doberman), and Bibeesh who lives with a serial-actress aunt and his young school-going brother, Kartik.

 Nikki is looking for a groom through a matrimonial portal and she is very picky.
 She keeps on rejecting all the alliances that come to her.
 She casually tells her friends that she once really liked a guy named Aby but she did not pursue the relationship because his mom joked about her looks.
 Her friends message him from her phone when she was not around and then the two start seeing each other again.
 Nikki also gets really close with Aby's mom Dr. Sherly.

 Major Unnikrishnan has anger management issues and he starts going to a Dr. Bose to get himself treated.
 Neena also goes to the same place to teach dance.
 Slowly they start a liking for each other.
 Noticing this their flatmates start to gossip and it reaches Nikki's ears as well.
 Nikki questions Neena and Neena does not deny this.
-Nikki tells her fiance about this and he immediately breaks up.
+Nikki tells her fiancé about this and he immediately breaks up.
 Nikki starts hating her mother because of this.
-She tells Neena that more than her fiance, she misses his mom a lot.
+She tells Neena that more than her fiancé, she misses his mom a lot.

 Bibeesh is also in love with his colleague, but it does not work out.
 Turns out that she has a boyfriend.
 During this time, their flat becomes flooded, and Bibeesh and his brother shift to Nikki's house.
 Slowly they fall in love.
-One night Bibeesh and Kartik have a disgusting fight and Nikki stops the quarrel by taking Bibeesh onto the top of the terrace.
+One night Bibeesh and Kartik have a disgusting fight and Nikki stops the quarrel by taking Bibeesh to the top of the terrace.